samgoldman97/mist/README.md

 ### Unpaired molecules

-We consider processing three exmaple datasets to be used as unpaired molecules: _biomols_, a dataset of biologicaly-relevant molecules prepared by Duhrkop et al. for the CANOPUS manuscript, _hmdb_, the Human Metabolome Database, and _pubchem_, the most complete dataset of molecules.
+We consider processing three example datasets to be used as unpaired molecules: _biomols_, a dataset of biologicaly-relevant molecules prepared by Duhrkop et al. for the CANOPUS manuscript, _hmdb_, the Human Metabolome Database, and _pubchem_, the most complete dataset of molecules.
 Instructions for downloading and processing each of these can be found in `data_processing/mol_libraries/`.

 MIST uses these databases of molecules (without spectra) in two ways:

-1. _Data augmentation_: To train our models, we utilize an auxilary forward molecule-to-spectrum model to add training examples to the dataset.
+1. _Data augmentation_: To train our models, we utilize an auxiliary forward molecule-to-spectrum model to add training examples to the dataset.
 The primary requirements are that these augmented spectra are provided as a labels file and an mgf file.
 We provide an example of this in the `data/paired_spectra/canopus_train/aug_iceberg_canopus_train/`.
 See the [ms-pred github repository](https://github.com/samgoldman97/ms-pred) for details on training a model and exporting an mgf.
 See `data_processing/canopus_train/04_subset_smis.sh` for how we subsetted the biomolecules dataset to create labels for the ms-pred prediction and `data_processing/canopus_train/05_buid_aug_mgf.sh` for how we process the resulting mgf into subformulae assignments after export.
 2. _Retrieval libraries_: A second use for these libraries is to build retrieval databases or as contrastive decoys.
 See `data_processing/canopus_train/03_retrieval_hdf.py` for call signatures to construct both of these, after creating a mapping of chem formula to smiles (e.g., `data_processing/mol_libraries/pubchem/02_make_formula_subsets.sh`).